digi-ron/AU-Falcon-SPUD-Project/Electrical/InstrumentCluster.md

 ## Plug type
 The plugs in the back of the instrument cluster all seem to be MULTILOCK 040 II connectors, seemingly manufactured by a company called TE Connectivity.
 Part information varies according to which specific plug is desired.

+## IMPORTANT
+note that the plugs are MULTILOCK 040 II and not MULTILOCK 040, as there are subtle differences between the 2 versions

+---

 > NOTE: information is specific to low model clusters due to project only involving 1 S1 Forte cluster and 1 S1 Pursuit cluster to date

 ---